 If no charges are filed

-If the government declines to file charges you may be processed and released with the caveat that charges may be filed in the future, if this is the case there will likely not be a no-contact order put in place but it is very important that you talk with an attorney and prepare for the very real possibility that charges will be filed in the future.
-The government has two years to file charges.
-While it does ultimately harm the strength of their case to wait a long time to file a charge, you are best served by being proactive in your choices and preparing for a future filing.
+If the government declines to file charges you may be processed and released with the caveat that charges may be filed in the future.
+If this is the case there will likely not be a no-contact order put in place but it is very important that you talk with an attorney and prepare for the very real possibility that charges will be filed in the future.
+The government has two years to file charges for misdemeanor and gross misdemeanor cases and longer if the allegation leads to felony charges.
+While it may ultimately harm the strength of their case to wait a long time to file a charge, you are best served by being proactive in your choices and preparing for a future filing.

-And finally, it is possible that the prosecutor will not be ready to file charges immediately but are asking that you be held as long as possible, again, this is 72 hours.
+Finally, it is possible that the prosecutor will not be ready to file charges immediately but still ask that you be held as long as possible up to 72 hours.
 You may have an opportunity to post bail to allow for your release or may have to wait for the 72-hour time frame to run at which time you will be released if they still have not filed any charges.
-Again, it is imperative that you consult an attorney to protect your long-term freedom and begin working on a plan to remedy your case when it is filed.

 In many, if not most jurisdictions the arraignment and the first appearance are one in the same.
 In these instances, in addition to determining what conditions should be imposed on the defendant, the court will enter a plea from the accused.
 In almost every case the best advice is to plead not guilty to the allegation(s).
 A guilty plea should only be entered at an arraignment in very rare cases and then only after consultation with an attorney.
 Once the plea has been entered and the conditions set, the court will set future court dates.
 Each jurisdiction is different but the next date set will be some form of pretrial hearing or pretrial conference.
 Some courts will also schedule a trial date at this time while others will wait until the pretrial hearing to determine if setting a trial date is necessary.